byuflowlab/flowlab-notebook/tutorials/imagemagick.md

 There are however some important flags to consider.

-- -fuzz 5% -layers Optimize
-The higher fuzz percent compresses the GIF more but is lower quality.
+- ```-fuzz 5% -layers Optimize``` The higher fuzz percent compresses the GIF more but is lower quality.
 However a low fuzz is barely noticable and compresses the GIF a lot.
 This is explained [here](https://stackoverflow.com/questions/8578926/how-can-i-compress-the-size-of-gif-images-with-imagemagick)

+- ```-delay 8``` The means that you want each frame to appear for 8/100 seconds.
+Don't go below 2, imagemagick has a bug if you make this number too small and it makes your final GIF very slow.

+- ```-dispose previous``` If your background is transparent you'll probably want to delete the previous frame when the next frame appears.

+-```-loop 0``` Makes your GIF loop forever.

+See the full documentation [here](https://imagemagick.org/).